-- Receive a Certificate of Completion
+- Students completing the program receive a Certificate of Completion.

 The NYPD Leadership Program courses meet once a week on Fridays at John Jay College.
-Courses are offered during morning, afternoon and evening periods in the fall and spring semester.
-Please refer to the pNYPD Leadership Course Outline for detailed course information.
+Courses are offered during morning, afternoon and evening periods in the fall and spring semesters.
+Please refer to the NYPD Leadership Course Outline for detailed course information.
 Click here to view the current schedule.

 All active NYPD UMOS police officers and supervisors of any ranking are eligible for the NYPD Leadership Program.

-Click here to view the application deadlines.
+Click here to start the application process.